BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_4__Interlude_Using_Curl.md

 }

 Examples:
 > bitcoin-cli getmininginfo
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8332/
 ```
 And there's the `curl` command, at the end of the help screen!
 This somewhat lengthy command has four major parts: (1) a listing of your user name; (2) a `--data-binary` flag; (3) a JSON object that tells `bitcoind` what to do, including a JSON array of parameters; and (4) an HTTP header that includes the `bitcoind` URL.

 When you are working with `curl`, most of these arguments to `curl` will stay the same from command to command; only the `method` and `params` entries in the JSON array will typically change.
 However, you need to know how to fill in your username and your URL address in order to make it work in the first place!

-_Whenever you're unusure about how to curl an RPC command, just look at the bitcoin-cli help and go from there._
+_Whenever you're unsure about how to curl an RPC command, just look at the bitcoin-cli help and go from there._

 ### Know Your User Name

 In order to speak with the `bitcoind` port, you need a user name and password.
 These were created as part of your initial Bitcoin setup, and can be found in `~/.bitcoin/bitcoin.conf`.

 For example, here's our current setup:
 ```